mitsuba-renderer/drjit/docs/basics.rst

 double precision floating point values as well as signed and unsigned 32-bit and 64-bit integers.

-It is worth pointing out that that :cpp:class:`enoki::Array` does *not* require ``Size`` to exactly match what is supported by the hardware to benefit from vectorization.
+It is worth pointing out that that :cpp:struct:`enoki::Array` does *not* require ``Size`` to exactly match what is supported by the hardware to benefit from vectorization.
 Enoki relies on template metaprogramming techniques to ensure optimal code generation even in such challenging situations.
 For instance,